QuantumLS-Studio/MathTool-CLI/README.md

 This program is free and open source.
 We allow everyone to use the source code for enrichment, compilation, etc. But we don't take any responsibility for any problems!

-⚠worn: This program is in developing and cannot be used for scientific precision calculations!
+⚠ Note: This program cannot be used for science!
 If anything goes wrong, do so at your own risk!

 ## ❔ How to use

-Look in the GitAction and choose you need.
+Look in the GitAction and choose waht you need.

 Or clone and compile by yourself.

-📦 Compilation environment requirements: cmake, make, gcc
+📦 Compilation environment requirements: cmake, ninja, gcc

 ## 🧑‍💻 Contribution and thanks